 The variable on whether a household has access to health scheme or health insurance is available for only NFHS-3.
-When we apply IV to "height-for-age" or "weight-for-age", where it is instrumented by the availability of telephone in the region and village-level access to vaccination to take account of the endogeneity problem, the result suggests that household access to health insurance or healthcare schemes is associated with better nutritional status of children.
-Specification test results for IV estimations are shown in the last panel of Table 1.
-In the first stage, the availability of landline telephone as an instrument is statistically significant at the 1% level and the village-level access to vaccination is either significant at the 10% level (in the case of "weight-for-height") or insignificant with t values ranging from 1.52 to 1.55 in the other two cases.
+When we apply IV to weight-for-age, where it is instrumented by the availability of telephone in the region and village-level access to vaccination to take account of the endogeneity problem, the result suggests that household access to health insurance or healthcare schemes is associated with better nutritional status of children.
+Results for IV estimations are shown in the last panel of Table 1 (Case 1 of each panel).
+In the first stage, the availability of landline telephone as an instrument is statistically significant at the 1% level and the village-level access to vaccination is insignificant with t values ranging between 1.29 and 1.40.
 The result of under-identification test implies that the excluded instruments are correlated with the endogenous regressors and the correlation is not weak.
 Also, Hansen's over-identification test shows that the joint null hypothesis that the instruments are uncorrelated with the error term is not rejected, which supports the validity of the instruments.

 Apart from the need for cautious interpretations for the over-identification test, Deaton (2010) argued that the IV result should not be interpreted as guidance for policy because of the underlying heterogeneity of the impact across different agents - which in our view is partly addressed by QR - and the difficulty in establishing the case for "exogeneity", which is often confused with "externality" by researchers.
-While IV results cannot be used as evidence for the causal relationship between the health insurance scheme and child nutritional status, it is safe to mention the conditional correlation between the two, that is, the household access to health insurance scheme is statistically associated with better nutritional status of children.
+While IV results cannot be used as evidence for the causal relationship between the health insurance scheme and child nutritional status, it is safe to infer the conditional correlation between the two (household access to health insurance scheme and is nutritional status of children) as positive and statistically significant.

 The actual "impact" of health insurance scheme would have to be evaluated by using real panel data or by carrying out carefully designed experimental studies.